deepset-ai/haystack/docs/_src/api/api/primitives.md

 and metrics depicting whether the row matches the gold labels are included, too.
 The DataFrames have the following schema:
 - query: the query
+- gold_answers (answers only): the answers to be given
-- node: the node name
+- answer (answers only): the answer
-- type: 'answer' or 'document'
-- rank: rank or 1-based-position in result list
-- document_id: the id of the document that has been retrieved or that contained the answer
+- context (answers only): the surrounding context of the answer within the document
+- exact_match (answers only): metric depicting if the answer exactly matches the gold label
+- f1 (answers only): metric depicting how well the answer overlaps with the gold label on token basis
+- sas (answers only, optional): metric depciting how well the answer matches the gold label on a semantic basis
-- gold_document_ids: the documents to be retrieved
+- gold_document_contents (documents only): the contents of the gold documents
 - content (documents only): the content of the document
-- gold_contents (documents only): the contents of the gold documents
 - gold_id_match (documents only): metric depicting whether one of the gold document ids matches the document
 - answer_match (documents only): metric depicting whether the document contains the answer
 - gold_id_or_answer_match (documents only): metric depicting whether one of the former two conditions are met
-- answer (answers only): the answer
+- rank: rank or 1-based-position in result list
-- context (answers only): the surrounding context of the answer within the document
+- document_id: the id of the document that has been retrieved or that contained the answer
+- gold_document_ids: the documents to be retrieved
 - offsets_in_document (answers only): the position or offsets within the document the answer was found
-- gold_answers (answers only): the answers to be given
 - gold_offsets_in_documents (answers only): the positon or offsets of the gold answer within the document
-- exact_match (answers only): metric depicting if the answer exactly matches the gold label
-- f1 (answers only): metric depicting how well the answer overlaps with the gold label on token basis
-- sas (answers only, optional): metric depciting how well the answer matches the gold label on a semantic basis
+- type: 'answer' or 'document'
+- node: the node name
+- eval_mode: evaluation mode depicting whether the evaluation was executed in integrated or isolated mode.
+             Check pipeline.eval()'s add_isolated_node_eval param for more information.

 **Arguments**: